stefannyc/zokratesplus.github.io/index.md

 layout: default
 ---

-# ZoKratesPlus
-ZoKratesPlus is a publicly funded project for exploring new application contexts, nurturing the zero knowledge community, and advancing zero knowledge based technologies.

-# ZoKrates
+# Technology: ZoKrates
 ZoKrates allows you to extend your DApp through privacy-preserving and scalable off-chain computations without compromising key properties of blockchains.
 Thereby, you can reduces transaction costs and balance between privacy and transparency.

+# Project: ZoKratesPlus
+ZoKratesPlus is a publicly funded project for exploring new application contexts, nurturing the zero knowledge community, and advancing zero knowledge based technologies.

 # Application Contexts